Toubkal: Routes

-The ascent during the summer (from May) is non-technical yet moderately difficult, only complicated by steep and slippery scree slopes and altitude sickness.
+The ascent during the summer (from May) is non-technical yet moderately difficult, complicated only by steep and slippery scree slopes and altitude sickness.
 Sturdy boots and proper (windproof) clothing are required, and trekking poles are helpful on the scree.
 An ice-axe may be needed on the remaining snowfields in the early summer.
 The ascent during the end of the winter and spring (February/March) is more difficult; crampons are necessary to ascend through the snow and - in some cases - ice.
 Ascent: 960 m; 2.5 –3 hours.